 Showing Movies at Church

-There are wonderful reasons to show movies at church – education, fellowship, youth group, community events, etc. But what are the copyright implications?
-Many pastors and church leaders assume that churches are somehow exempt from copyright issues when it comes to showing films.
+There are wonderful reasons for showing movies at church: education, fellowship, youth group, community events, etc. But what are the copyright implications?
+Many pastors and church leaders assume that churches are somehow exempt from copyright issues when it comes to showing movies at church.
 Unfortunately this is not true.
 The rules are clear: when you buy or rent a movie, it is for personal use – meaning you can show it at home with family and friends.
 When you show a movie outside of your home, it constitutes a public performance.
 And for a public performance, you need to obtain a license.